 Further, several computerized healthcare applications can now be accessed through the mobile network.
 Thus, the growth of m-healthcare is hinged on the penetration of smartphones and mobile networks.
 These applications deliver great advantages like quick access to relevant information, better documentation of patients’ health records, or improved decision making.
 With such applications, physicians can keep track of patients’ conditions remotely, even without being present at the healthcare facility.
 However, notwithstanding the advantages, there can be significant challenges related to application management, security, connectivity, and usability.

 The role of healthcare applications in facilitating communication, disease monitoring, documentation, medical surveys, workflow management, and help makes them critical for healthcare software testing.
-The availability of timely information related to the health parameters of patients can be the difference between life and death.
+The availability of timely information related to patients’ health parameters can be the difference between life and death.
 So, when so much is at stake, it is crucial that healthcare QA testing should be implemented stringently during the manufacturing process.
 Let us understand the biggest challenges confronting healthcare application testing.

 Issues confronting healthcare software testing